rob-brown/tricks-of-the-trade-jekyll/_posts/2021-04-13-the-best-starter-part-2.markdown

 ---
 ## Stats

 As a follow-up to my [previous post]({% post_url 2021-02-22-the-best-starter %}), I ran my Pokémon Trainers to 100 matches each.
-It took almost exactly eight weeks to go from 50 to 100.
+It took seven weeks to go from 50 to 100.
 Here are the following results:

 <script src="https://gist.github.com/rob-brown/99dabe2094030882d850400ce7bf547c.js?file=pokemon-trainer-stats.csv"></script>